[img src=”/wp-content/uploads/sites/2/2019/09/img-blog-upprite-ms-ending.jpg” class=”aligncenter”]

-On January 14, 2020, Microsoft Exchange Server 2010 will no longer be supported by Microsoft.
+On January 14, 2020, Microsoft Exchange Server 2010 support will end.
 But don’t wait until last minute – now is the time to start planning and executing your migration strategy.

 Exchange Server 2010, like many Microsoft products, has a defined lifecycle of 10 years during which Microsoft maintains the product.
 While Exchange Server 2010 will continue to work past the support end date, you will no longer have support should any serious bugs or security threats manifest.